HanaokaYuzu/Gemini-API/README.md

 asyncio.run(main())
 ```

+> [!TIP]
-Note: `auto_close` and `close_delay` are optional arguments for automatically closing the client after a certain period of inactivity.
+> `auto_close` and `close_delay` are optional arguments for automatically closing the client after a certain period of inactivity.
 This feature is disabled by default.
 In a keep-alive service like chatbot, it's recommended to set `auto_close` to `True` combined with reasonable seconds of `close_delay` for better resource management.

 ### Generate contents from text inputs